Natural and Medical Approaches to Treating Autism

 4. Medications (When Needed)

-While there’s no medication that cures autism, doctors may prescribe certain medications to manage related symptoms, including:
+While theres no medication that cures autism, doctors may prescribe certain medications to manage related symptoms, including:

 -